warrenca/php-connect4/README.md

 ### What is this repository for? ###

-* This project is a simulation of Connect4 game.
+* This project is a an interactive Connect4 game.
 The possible match ups are: Human vs Human, Human vs AI, AI vs AI.
 * v1.0.0
 * [Source Code](https://bitbucket.org/warrenca/connect4/)